kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Industrial practice
 ===================

-This section of the course is only intended to give an overview of the concepts of process monitoring.
+This section of the book is only intended to give an overview of the concepts of process monitoring.
 As you move into an industrial environment you will find there are many such systems already in place.
 Higher levels of management track statistics from a different point of view, often summarizing data from an entire plant, geographic region, or country.
-The techniques learned in this course, while focusing mainly on unit operations, are equally applicable though.
+The techniques learned in this book, while focusing mainly on unit operations, are equally applicable though.

 You may come across systems called dashboards, which are often part of ERP (enterprise resource planning) systems.
 These dashboards are supposed to monitor the pulse of a company and are tracked like any other control chart discussed above.
 Another area is called business intelligence (BI) systems.
 These typically track sales and other financial information.
 And yet another acronym is the KPI, key performance indicator, which is a summary variable, such as profit per hour, or energy cost per unit of production.
 These are often monitored and acted on by site managers on a daily or weekly basis.